Make the best crispy and flaky samosa at home.

 Can samosa dough be made in advance?

 Yes, samosa dough can certainly be made in advance.
 After kneading the dough you can refrigerate it for up to 1 day.
-Let it set at the room temperature for about 30 minutes before you start shaping samosas.
+Let it sit at room temperature for about 30 minutes before you start shaping samosas.

 How to serve Samosa?

-Samosa can also be stuffed between bread slices or bun, and they make a great samosa sandwich.
-You can also make some mouth-watering samosa chaat using a fresh or reheated samosa.
+Like I said earlier, a samosa can also be stuffed between bread slices or bun, and they make a great samosa sandwich.
+And you can also make some mouth-watering samosa chaat using a fresh or reheated samosa.